Right to Know Act

 Orders for caps and gowns will be accepted by a company representative or the bookstore during announced dates.
-Students who anticipate participating in spring or summer graduation ceremonies will be provided a limited number of commencement announcements.
-Other graduation items may be puchased from the company vendor or the college bookstore.
+Students who anticipate participating in spring or summer graduation ceremonies will be provided a limited number of commencement tickets.
+The number of tickets distributed to each graduate is determined by how many graduates plan to walk in the ceremony.
+Other graduation items may be purchased from the company vendor or the college bookstore.
 Students completing graduation requirements at the close of the fall academic session will be invited to participate in the May ceremony.

 Academic Honors are calculated at the end of each term in which a student is enrolled and become part of the student’s permanent academic record.
-Courses numbered below the 100 level are not used to determine Academic Honors.
+Courses numbered below the 100 level or that are considered developmental are not used to determine Academic Honors.

 Students who complete 12 or more credit hours during fall and spring semesters and 9 or more credit hours in the summer semester who have earned a grade point average of 4.00 will be placed on the President’s List.